byu-cs329/lab1-cfg-rd/README.md

 # Lab Requirements

   1. Write the missing tests in  `ControlFlowGraphBuilderTests` for `ReturnStatement`, `WhileStatement`, and `IfStatement` and fix any discovered defects.
 Use the specifications in `ControlFlowGraphBuilder` for guidance.
 There should only be around 10-15 additional tests.
 Follow the test approach in the existing given tests for `MethodDeclaration` and `Block`.
   2. Write a minimal set of tests for `ReachingDefinitionsBuilder` given a list with a single `ControlFlowGraph`.
 The tests should use mocks for the `ControlFlowGraph` inputs and check the structure of the `ReachingDefinitions` instance in some way.
 There is no formal specification for guiding black-box test generation.
 Reason over shapes of control-flow graph structures and **only test interesting shapes**.
-There should be less than a handful of tests to cover **interesting shapes**.
+There should be less than a handful (e.g. 3 to 6) of tests to cover **interesting shapes**.
   3. Implement the code to build the `ReachingDefinitions` interface from a `ControlFlowGraph` instance.
   4. Write an interesting system level test(s) that use(s) the `ControlFlowBuilder` to generate a `ControlFlowGraph` instance for input to the code that builds a `ReachingDefinitions` instance.